syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 scheduleAppointment.RecurrenceCount = 3;
 scheduleAppointment.RecurrenceRange = RecurrenceRange.Count;

-### How to get the occurrences date time list of recurring appointment using RRULE?
+### How to get the occurrences date time list of recurring appointment from RRULE?
-You can get the occurrences date time list from `RRULE` using the GetRecurrenceDateTimeCollection() of `SfSchedule`.
+You can get the occurrences date time list of recurring appointment from `RRULE` using the GetRecurrenceDateTimeCollection() of `SfSchedule`.

 {% tabs %}
 {% highlight c# %}